carsonSgit/CropCare/TeamContractTemplate.md

 ### Team Members

-- Name of member A:
+- Name of member A: Carson
-- Name of member B:
+- Name of member B: Kevin
-- Name of member C:
+- Name of member C: Cristiano

 ### Strength & Weaknesses